 P.S.
 If you’re seeing this, then you probably set up goal tracking wrong:

 Do you meet industry averages?
-If not, explore this guide to creating gated content (content that is hidden until someone provides basic contact info).
+If not, explore our full guide to lead generation to see how to 2x your monthly leads overnight.
 If your conversion rates fall in or above industry averages, congratulations!
 Now let’s jump into getting more customers to your website.

 Next, we’re going to analyze the primary traffic channels (direct, organic, email, referral, social, and paid) and determine where your most valuable traffic is coming from.
 Look for things such as high session count, high average session duration, and low bounce rate.